EladRazon/AirportManagement/README.md

 5. **🔍 Search Airports**: Find an airport by its name.
 6. **❌ Exit**: Safely exit the program.

 ## 🔍 Input Validation
 The system ensures the correctness of all user inputs:
-•	String Inputs: Names of airports must follow the defined format.
+- **String Inputs**: Names of airports must follow the defined format.
-•	Numeric Inputs: Flight numbers and other numeric data must be within valid ranges.
+- **Numeric Inputs**: Flight numbers and other numeric data must be within valid ranges.
-•	Error Recovery: Invalid inputs trigger detailed error messages and allow for re-entry.
+- **Error Recovery**: Invalid inputs trigger detailed error messages and allow for re-entry.

 ## 📈 Future Expandability
 This system is designed with scalability in mind, allowing for:
-•	Adding new features, such as real-time flight tracking.
+- Adding new features, such as real-time flight tracking.
-•	Extending existing modules without altering the core structure.
+- Extending existing modules without altering the core structure.

 ## 🙌 Acknowledgments
 This project draws inspiration from real-world airport management systems.